senthilthyagarajan/stencilled.me/content/post/2017-05-02-Harry-Potter-Characters.md

 ---

 Across 7 books/ 8 movies there are so many characters in this series by J.K Rowling.
-For this project with the data source is from
+For this project I have got the data from
-<a href="https://data.world/harishkgarg/harry-potter-universe">data.world</a>.All files here were combined to create a json with nodes and links.
+<a href="https://data.world/harishkgarg/harry-potter-universe">data.world</a>.
+All files here were combined to create a json with nodes and links.
  Using d3js I have  visualized  the characters connected to each other.

 <!--more-->